The Gospel

 “Whoever calls on the name of the Lord shall be saved.”
 (Romans 10:13)

-To call on the Lord means to trust in Him—to believe that Jesus Christ died for our sins, was buried, and rose again (1 Corinthians 15:3–4).
+To call on the Lord means to trust in Him—to believe that Jesus Christ died for our sins, was buried, and rose again on the third day (1 Corinthians 15:3–4).

 Salvation is by grace alone through faith alone in Christ alone (Ephesians 2:8–9).
 Faith is not a work; it is dependence on the finished work of Christ.